-Many professionals want to go back to school to aid in their ascent up the corporate ladder and advance their careers, but they lack the time required to sit and attend courses in a traditional classroom setting.
-Online education has become an attractive alternative to a traditional college classroom for many busy professionals with the ability to complete coursework anywhere during any time of day; the student sets the pace.
+Many professionals want to go back to school to aid in their ascent up the corporate ladder and advance their careers.
+They lack the time required to sit and attend courses in a traditional classroom setting.
+Online education has become an attractive alternative to a traditional college classroom for many busy professionals.
+Online masters in human resources programs allow students to complete coursework anywhere during any time of day, providing valuable flexibility.

 A flexible schedule and the ability to attend class from the comfort of your couch is not the only benefit of obtaining a degree online.
 Many universities offer online students in-state tuition, a tuition rate that can be up to 50% lower than those attending a university that is not housed in the same state in which they live.
 This gives students the opportunity to attend their school of choice anywhere in the country without the expense of travel or having to move away.

 So, with so many options, how do you choose which school is right for you and your career?